karan51ngh/Linux-Explained/README.md

  - `dpkg` is a lower-level package manager that works with **individual .deb packages**.
  - **`dpkg` does not have the ability to automatically resolve dependencies or install packages from a remote repository.**
  - `apt` is a higher-level package manager that is built on top of `dpkg`.
 It has the ability to automatically resolve dependencies and install packages from a remote repository, making it easier to use than dpkg.

+## USER MANAGEMENT
+> user management and permissions are fundamental for maintaining security and controlling access to system resources.

+- Linux is a multi-user operating system, allowing multiple users to work on the same system simultaneously.
+- Each user has their own account with a unique username and password.
+- Users can be organized into groups, simplifying permission management by setting permissions for entire groups rather than individual users.

+### Working with Users

+- ##### `useradd`
+    >This creates a new user with various attributes depending on the OPTIONS chosen.
+    - *Syntax*:

+        ```bash
+        useradd [OPTIONS] <USER_NAME>
+        ```
+    - *Options*:
+        - `sudo useradd USER_NAME` : Creates a user, named USER_NAME but doesn't set a password or create a home directory just yet.
+        - `sudo useradd -m USER_NAME.`: Automatically creates the user USER_NAME's home directory.
+        - `sudo useradd --help`: This will help you understand all the options that can be used with the `useradd` command.
+        - `sudo useradd -p TEST_PASSWD USER_NAME`: sets an unencrypted password for the user USER_NAME
+        - `sudo passwd USER_NAME`: This can be used to assign an encrypted password to the user USER_NAME.
+It will ask for confirmation.

+            > *NOTE*:  In Linux, an "unencrypted password" refers to a password stored in as a plain text (Not Safe and Vulnerable) in the `/etc/passwd` file.
+Encrypted passwords are stored as a secure hash in the `/etc/shadow` file.
+        - `sudo useradd -G sudo,developers USER_NAME`: Creating a user and assigning it to specific groups (developers and sudo in this example.)
+        - `sudo useradd --help`: This will display all the options and documentation for the `useradd` command.

+- ##### `userdel`
+    >This removes a user account.
+    - *Syntax*:

+        ```bash
+        sudo userdel [OPTIONS] <USER_NAME>
+        ```
+    - *Options*:
+        - `sudo userdel <USER_NAME>`: Removes the user account but keeps home directory.
+        - `sudo userdel -r <USER_NAME>` (`--remove` can also be used): Remove a user along with the home directory and mail spool
+        - `sudo userdel -f <USER_NAME>`: Can be used to force-delete a logged-in user, (Can be used, in case one gets “User Still Exists” error).
+        - `userdel` does not remove user-owned files outside their home directory.
+        - `find / -user <USER_NAME>` can be used to locate and clean up files after deletion.

 ## FILE PERMISSIONS

 >File permissions are a way of controlling access to files and directories.